-Yes, as a mobster, Frank Costello was arguably one of the best.
-But life wasn’t always sunshine and cannolis for the “Prime Minister” of the mob, the man who inspired The Godfather himself, Don Vito Corleone.
-Indeed, Marlon Brando watched footage of Frank Costello’s appearance at the widely-publicized Kefauver Senate hearings and based both his character and character’s raspy voice on that of Costello’s.
+Frank Costello was arguably one of the most successful gangsters of all time.
+What’s more, the “Prime Minister” of the mob was the man who inspired The Godfather himself, Don Vito Corleone.
+Marlon Brando even watched footage of Frank Costello’s appearance at the widely-publicized Kefauver Senate hearings and based both his character’s calm demeanor and raspy voice on Costello.

 Frank Costello was born Francesco Castiglia in Cosenza, Italy in 1891.
 Like most of the American Mafia, Costello immigrated to the United States with his family as a boy in the early 1900s.
 His father had moved to New York several years before the rest of his family, and opened a small Italian grocery store in East Harlem.